How innovative is your company?

 Determination isn't enough.
 Most organisations lack the tools, processes, and AI integration to deliver.
 Legacy infrastructure blocks frequent releases and in-product experimentation.
 Specific capabilities exist in isolation — with no orchestration layer tying them into a working innovation function.
 This is the Innovation Capabilities Deficit.

-Connect innovation to real market signal
+Is your innovation connected to real market signal?

 When a company stops listening to the world outside its walls, innovation drifts.
 The pattern shows up as an inability to systematically scan markets, engage customers, process feedback, and run experiments.
 Innovation teams build sophisticated solutions to problems that don't exist — particularly when a technology function leads the agenda.
 This disconnection is the Real-World Connection Deficit.